 On 3 April 2019, Kazakhstan adopted new Law On Special Economic and Industrial Zones No. 242-VI which regulates the matters related to setup, operation and termination of special economic and industrial zones within the Republic of Kazakhstan.
-A decision on establishment of a special economic zone is made by the Kazakhstan Government.2
+A decision on establishment of a special economic zone is made by the Kazakhstan Government.3

-As at 1 April 2022, the following 13 special economic zones are operating in the Republic of Kazakhstan:
+As at 1 March 2023, the following 13 special economic zones are operating in the Republic of Kazakhstan:

-- 1) Aktau Seaport Special Economic Zone (operates within the territory of the commercial harbour and partially within the administrative boundaries of the city of Aktau and Munaily Region in the Mangistau Oblast) effective until 1 January 2028; - 2) Innovation Technologies Park Special Economic Zone (operates within the territory of the Alatau village of the Medeu District of the city of Almaty and adjacent territories of the Almaty Oblast) effective until 1 January 2028; - 3) Ontustik Special Economic Zone (operates within the territory of the Sairam District of the Turkestan Oblast) effective until 1 July 2030; - 4) New City of Astana Special Economic Zone (operates within the administrative borders of the city of Nur-Sultan, including Industrial Park 1, the urban light rail system and local executive authorities) effective until 2027; - 5) National Industrial Petrochemical Technology Park Special Economic Zone (operates within the territory of the Atyrau Oblast) effective until 31 December 2032; - 6) Pavlodar Special Economic Zone (operates within the territory of the North Industrial District of the city of Pavlodar) effective until 1 December 2036; - 7) Khorgos Eastern Gate Special Economic Zone (operates within the territory of the Almaty Oblast) effective until 2035; - 8) Saryarka Special Economic Zone (operates within the territory of the Karaganda city and adjacent land of the Bukhar-Zhyrau District of the Karaganda Oblast) effective until 1 December 2036; - 9) Taraz Chemical Park Special Economic Zone (operates in Shuski District, Zhambyl Oblast) effective until 1 January 2037; - 10) Khorgos International Centre for Boundary Cooperation Special Economic Zone (operates in Panfilov Region of the Almaty Oblast) effective until 2041; - 11) Astana-Technopolis Special Economic Zone (operates in Nur-Sultan City) effective until 2042; - 12) TURKISTAN Special Economic Zone (operates within the boundaries of the Turkestan Oblast) effective until 2043; and
+- 1) Aktau Seaport Special Economic Zone (operates within the territory of the commercial harbour and partially within the administrative boundaries of the city of Aktau and Munaily Region in the Mangistau Oblast) effective until 1 January 2028; - 2) Innovation Technologies Park Special Economic Zone (operates within the territory of the Alatau village of the Medeu District of the city of Almaty and adjacent territories of the Almaty Oblast) effective until 1 January 2028; - 3) Ontustik Special Economic Zone (operates within the territory of the Sairam District of the Turkestan Oblast) effective until 1 July 2030; - 4) New City of Astana Special Economic Zone (operates within the administrative borders of the city of Nur-Sultan, including Industrial Park 1, the urban light rail system and local executive authorities) effective until 2027; - 5) National Industrial Petrochemical Technology Park Special Economic Zone (operates within the territory of the Atyrau Oblast) effective until 31 December 2032; - 6) Pavlodar Special Economic Zone (operates within the territory of the North Industrial District of the city of Pavlodar) effective until 1 December 2036; - 7) Khorgos Eastern Gate Special Economic Zone (operates within the territory of the Almaty Oblast) effective until 2035; - 8) Saryarka Special Economic Zone (operates within the territory of the Karaganda city and adjacent land of the Bukhar-Zhyrau District of the Karaganda Oblast) effective until 1 December 2036: - 9) Taraz Chemical Park Special Economic Zone (operates in Shuski District, Zhambyl Oblast) effective until 1 January 2037;

-2 Prior to the adoption of the Kazakhstan Law On Special Economic and Industrial Zones, the decision-making on the establishment of a special economic zone was vested in the President of the Republic of Kazakhstan as advised by the Kazakhstan Government.
+3 Prior to the adoption of the Kazakhstan Law On Special Economic and Industrial Zones, the decision-making on the establishment of a special economic zone was vested in the President of the Republic of Kazakhstan as advised by the Kazakhstan Government.